Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Optimization Algorithm

 Considering the independence of those frontal slices in $ \widehat{\mathcal{W}} $, $ \widehat{\mathcal{W}}^{(1)},...,\widehat{\mathcal{W}}^{(n_3)} $ can be solved separately and in parallel.
 Denote a specific frontal slice $ \widehat{\mathcal{W}}^{(t)}$ as $ \widehat{W}$, and $ \widehat{\mathcal{A}}^{(t)}$ as $ \widehat{A}$, $ \widehat{\mathcal{E}}^{(t)}$ as $ \widehat{E}$, $ \widehat{\mathcal{H}^T}^{(t)}$ as $ \widehat{H}^T$, $ \widehat{\mathcal{E}}^{(t)}$ as $ \widehat{E}$, $ \widehat{\bm{\lambda}^{\mathcal{W}}}^{(t)} $ as $ \widehat{\bm{\lambda}^{W}} $, then solving $ \widehat{W}$ corresponds to the following optimization problem:

 Optimization problem (\ref{solve W_2_4}) can be treated as solving the following linear system:

-which can be solved by off-the-shelf conjugate gradient techniques.
+which can be solved by off-the-shelf CG techniques.
 After obtaining $ \widehat{\mathcal{W}} $, we can transform back to the original domain to get $ \mathcal{W} $.
 Obviously, $ \mathcal{H} $ can be solved in similar way as $ \mathcal{W} $, except that (\ref{solve W_2_5}) should be replaced by